 Our Neuroscience degree with Preliminary Year is a four-year course.
 The Preliminary Year covers key topics in Biology, Chemistry and Mathematics and leads to a BSc in any of the subjects offered by the School of Biosciences.
-The purpose of the Preliminary Year is to provide students who don’t have a sufficient background in science with the basis of scientific knowledge to enable them to thrive in the year one curriculum and beyond.
+The preliminary year is designed for students who don’t have a sufficient background in science, and it will provide you with the knowledge and understanding needed to thrive in the year one curriculum and beyond.

-Neuroscience is the study of nervous systems, their component nerve cells and the functioning of the brain.
-The human brain contains one hundred thousand million such cells and how remains one of the most alluring of all questions on the frontiers of understanding.
+Neuroscience is the study of the nervous system, from the molecular processes taking place in nerve cells to the functioning of the mind.
+The human brain contains one hundred billion cells, and how it works remains one of the most intriguing of all scientific questions.
 Can the brain understand the brain?
 Can the brain understand the mind?
 Is the brain a giant computer or something more?

-This degree will explore the ways in which we can attempt to answer these questions, using approaches that range from the biochemistry and biophysics of the nerve cell to a psychologist’s investigation of the machinery of the mind.
-The recent growth of this subject is due to the important contribution neuroscience is making to the understanding and treatment of mental and other neurological disorders.
+On our Neuroscience programme, you will explore these questions, using approaches that range from the biochemistry and physiology of the nerve cells to a psychologist’s investigation of the machinery of the mind.

-Our degrees are closely linked to the research interests of our staff, allowing you to experience the excitement of learning in an active research environment.
+Our Neuroscience degree is closely linked to the research interests of our staff, allowing you to experience the excitement of learning in an active research environment.
 We attract substantial external research funding and this will enable you to make use of the latest equipment, techniques and facilities in your project work.
 The School also leads the University's Neuroscience & Mental Health Research Institute, allowing access to a wide range of exciting training opportunities.

 |Typical places available||The School typically has approx 415 places available.|

 |Typical applications received||The School typically receives approx 2500 applications.|